In Him Ministries:

 Matthew 11:28-30 says, “Come to me, all who labor and are heavy laden, and I will give you rest.
 Take my yoke upon you, and learn from me, for I am gentle and lowly in heart, and you will find rest for your souls.
 For my yoke is easy, and my burden is light.”

-Every day is a Sabbath rest for those who put their trust in Jesus Christ alone for their salvation!
+Every day is a Sabbath rest for those who put their faith in Jesus Christ alone for their salvation!

 “Unless otherwise indicated, all Scripture quotations are from the ESV® Bible”